reactjs/react.dev/content/warnings/unknown-prop.md

 There are a couple of likely reasons this warning could be appearing:

-1. Are you using `{...this.props}` or `cloneElement(element, this.props)`?
+1. Are you using `{...this}` or `cloneElement(element, props)`?
 Your component is transferring its own props directly to a child element (eg. [transferring props](/docs/transferring-props.html)).
 When transferring props to a child component, you should ensure that you are not accidentally forwarding props that were intended to be interpreted by the parent component.

 2. You are using a non-standard DOM attribute on a native DOM node, perhaps to represent custom data.
 If you are trying to attach custom data to a standard DOM element, consider using a custom data attribute as described [on MDN](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_data_attributes).